Why Relationships with Your Students Are as Critical as Your Curriculum

 Providing Students Every Opportunity.

 Two stories were shared with me this week that reminded me of the passion and purpose to do worthwhile work and to make a difference.
-Teaching requires a special kind of passion as Dr. Sarah Miller shared in Monday’s post.
-Read it here.
+Teaching requires a special kind of passion as Dr. Sarah Miller shared in her story about her husband Chris.
 Did you relate to Chris and how he chose to become a teacher after a career in business?
 Are you as passionate as he is to connect with kids?
 If so, we need you in the classroom and more importantly students need you!